Ciaranwbrady/MS1_Fresh_Market/README.md

 ### Returning user of the site’s goals

-- As a returning user, I want to learn more about the specials on offer that week.
+- As a returning user, I want to learn more about delivery options this week.

 - As a returning user, I would like to contact the business to get answers to my questions.